PhilaNgcamu/create-react-app/DescribingTheUI/README.md

 <h2>Define A Component</h2>

 - To define a component, declare a function name with the capital letter then return the JSX expression (which is the extension syntax of JavaScript for React).
+Reference: [components.js](components.js).

 <h2>Using A Component</h2>

 - Lets nest the defined component in another component to be exported with `export default` keywords to show the rendered content.
+Reference: [components.js](components.js).
+- The browser sees what the component is returning/rendering, i.e. it recognises the HTML tags and its content.
 Reference: [components.js](components.js).